Analysis Actions menu

 • QC report (docx)

-• Download PGX report: PharmCAT is a pharmacogenomics clinical annotation tool that generates a report containing genotype-based prescribing recommendations.
-This option is available if a WGS and hg38 analysis has run.
+• Download PGX report: PharmCAT is a pharmacogenomics clinical annotation tool that generates a report containing genotype-based prescribing recommendation.
+This option is available for WGS samples, run against hg38 and using one of the WGS capture methods: ‘WGS+PCR' or ‘WGS-PCR'.

 • Re-annotate analysis: Reannotating will not change the list of identified variants (we do not perform the calling again), it will simply re-annotate the same list of variants using the data available on the day of re-annotation.
-This means that some Germline and Somatic Variant Classifications might change if they are affected by newer data.
+This means that some Germline Variant Classifications might change if they are affected by newer data.
 Re-annotating an analysis is charged at 50% of the price of the original analysis.
+The storage setting will use the re-annotation date as the new creation date.

 • New Gene-List Analysis: This option will restart the analysis with the same sample using a previously generated gene list of selected genes or a gene list created from selected phenotype(s) or disease(s).
 It will appear as a sub-analysis of the initial analysis.

-• New Algorithmic Filter Analysis: Opens a new screen with the available algorithmic filters, as seen in section 3.2.
+• New Algorithmic Filter Analysis: Opens a new screen with the available algorithmic filters.
 Please click on the info icon, to get a description of each filter.
 Algorithmic filters create a snapshot of the parent analysis, with a filtered subset of variants, according to each Algorithmic filter.
 You can run a sub-analysis by choosing a filter from the list or you can ask for a custom-made filter.
-Please see Algorithmic FIlters.
+Please see Algorithmic FIlter.

 • Archive sample data: The analysis will be archived and a VCF file will be stored.